JosiasEmanuelCastro/jw-player-subtitles-selector/readme.md

 ![demo](https://raw.githubusercontent.com/iJosiasCastro/jw-player-subtitles-selector/main/demo/screenshot.png)

 **Version:** 1.0
 **Description:** Enhance your movie streaming experience by enabling text selection on video streaming sites that utilize the JW Player, such as Vidstream and fmovies.
 This ultra-minimalistic browser extension allows you to select and interact with text within the video player.

-Use it to conveniently translate text or view word definitions using external tools like Google Dictionary.
+Use it to conveniently translate text or view word definitions using external tools like [Google Dictionary](https://chrome.google.com/webstore/detail/google-dictionary-by-goog/mgijmajocgfcbeboacabfgobmjgjcoja) or [DeepL extensions](https://www.deepl.com/es/chrome-extension).
 This extension works across a variety of websites, making your language and learning needs easily accessible while enjoying your favorite movies.

 ---